-Last year, in preparation for writing the book Money Bitch: A No BS-Guide for Smart Women Who Want to Own Their Financial Future, which was coauthored with my partner Sarah Blankenship, we interviewed over 100 women.
+Last year, in preparation for writing the book Money Bitch: A No BS-Guide for Smart Women Who Want to Own Their Financial Future, co-authored with my partner Sarah Blankenship, we interviewed over 100 women.

 The women we interviewed were diverse in race, income, education, occupation, and age.
 Some were in their early twenties and at the beginning of their careers, while others were seasoned C-level executives and entrepreneurs.
 Their incomes ranged from $40,000 a year to well into seven figures.